MatthieuRu/hiring-process-analysis/README.md

 ### 3 - Get the differents Graph and Indicators from the KPI tables

-A Class has been created containing all the graph and indicators needed for the analysis and the app.
+A Class has been created containing all the graph and indicators needed for the analysis and the **app**.

 ```python
 from src.hiring_process_analysis.app.vizualisation import Vizualisation